smallerxie/wifi-kickout/README.md

  - in "**white**list" mode, the script kicks out **all** the clients **except** those in the whitelist.
 There are thus a **blacklist** and a **whitelist**, attention that the type is string other than array, a comma is used to seprate the different mac addresses.
 By default, the "**white**list" mode is selected, and with an empty whitelist, any associated client might be kicked out by the router if its signal is too weak (< **thr**).
+**hidden functions** there are commented-out codes in the sh file to offer additional functions, if you can not understand them, just leave those lines commented-out.

 # Installation
 First, copy the script file kickout.sh to your router (e.g., using scp), in my case the location is /usr/kickout.sh.